MezzyMez/stats_modelling_project/README.md

 For each station retrieved from City Bikes, we look up related restaurants & grocery stores within a 1000m radius.
 The API Call for each category resulted in a 3min call.
 Categories were harder to defined using the Yelp API thus making the number of businesses returned less usable for our purposes.

 ### Joining & Cleaning data
 Once the data from FourSquare was chosen to be used with City Bikes station data, the dataframes had to be merged.
 Dataframes were combined and basic exploratory data analysis was done through various functions, basic pairplots and correlation histograms.
+Outliers were removed using Z-scores over a vlue of 3.
+Also, any place of interest that had a value of exactly 50 was omitted because this was the maxiumum result of the API call and unlikely to indiciditive or a real quantity of places of interest.

 ### Storing data in SQL Database
 A database called `bike_foursquare` was created to permanently store the resulting data frame in a table called `places` in the data directory.